WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 	export OSSL_ORGANIZATION_NAME="WHO"
 	export OSSL_ORGANIZATIONAL_UNIT_NAME="R&D"
 	```
+> Note: OSSL_COUNTRY_NAME should be ISO 2 letter name of the country mapped to the name used in repository.
+>
 **If your Operating Systems is Windows**

 For Windows, use the [gen_all_certs.ps1](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/gen_all_certs.ps1) PowerShell script.
 You can modify the environment variables directly within the script or set them in your current PowerShell session: